-Starting at $129.99 USD (around £112 GBP), the Jsaux M.2 Steam Deck dock asks for quite the premium just to give you the ability to plonk an SSD inside.
+Starting at $130 (around £112 GBP), the Jsaux M.2 Steam Deck dock asks for quite the premium just to give you the ability to plonk an SSD inside.
 This cost climbs even higher when you buy a 1TB or 2TB Jsaux NVMe bundle, but it supports up to 4TB if you have a drive lying around.

-It’s arguably a niche feature, given you can’t take any downloads on the NVMe with you on-the-go, but it’s something that’ll appeal to those looking to craft the perfect Steam Deck TV setup or transform it into one of the best cheap gaming PC setups around.
+It’s arguably a niche feature, given you can’t take any downloads on the NVMe with you on the go, but it’s something that’ll appeal to those looking to craft the perfect Steam Deck TV setup or transform it into one of the best cheap gaming PC setups around.

 That’s not to say the Jsaux’s souped-up accessory isn’t worth the money, as it shares the same qualities as the current best Steam Deck dock.
 It’s worth noting that Valve’s official accessory costs $89 USD (yikes), so paying $40 more for an M.2 SSD slot is a comparative bargain.

-Jsaux M.2 Steam Deck specs
+Jsaux M.2 Steam Deck dock specs

 The Jsaux M.2 Steam Deck dock is armed with HDMI 2.0, two USB 2.0 ports, USB-C 100W power delivery, and a Gigabit Ethernet socket – an upgrade over the original’s slower offering.

-|Jsaux M.2 Steam Deck dock|
+|Jsaux M.2 Steam Deck dock

 - Great Steam Deck dock capabilities.